mljar/mljar-supervised/README.md

 ## What's good in it? :boom:

-- It is using a many algorithms: `Baseline`, `Linear`, `Random Forest`, `Extra Trees`, `LightGBM`, `Xgboost`, `CatBoost`, `Neural Networks`, and `Nearest Neighbors`.
+- It is using many algorithms: `Baseline`, `Linear`, `Random Forest`, `Extra Trees`, `LightGBM`, `Xgboost`, `CatBoost`, `Neural Networks`, and `Nearest Neighbors`.
+- It can compute Ensemble based on greedy algorithm from [Caruana paper](http://www.cs.cornell.edu/~alexn/papers/shotgun.icml04.revised.rev2.pdf).
+- It can stack models to build level 2 ensemble (available in `Compete` mode or after setting `stack_models` parameter).
 - It can do features preprocessing, like: missing values imputation and converting categoricals.
-What is more, it can also handle target values preprocessing (You won't believe how often it is needed!).
-For example, converting categorical target into numeric.
+What is more, it can also handle target values preprocessing.
+- It can do advanced features engineering, like: [Golden Features](https://supervised.mljar.com/features/golden_features/), [Features Selection](https://supervised.mljar.com/features/features_selection/), Text and Time Transformations.
 - It can tune hyper-parameters with `not-so-random-search` algorithm (random-search over defined set of values) and hill climbing to fine-tune final models.
 - It can compute the `Baseline` for your data.
-So you will know if you need Machine Learning or not!
-You will know how good are your ML models comparing to the `Baseline`.
-The `Baseline` is computed based on prior class distribution for classification, and simple mean for regression.
+That you will know if you need Machine Learning or not!
-- This package is training simple `Decision Trees` with `max_depth <= 5`, so you can easily visualize them with amazing [dtreeviz](https://github.com/parrt/dtreeviz) to better understand your data.
+- It has extensive explanations.
+This package is training simple `Decision Trees` with `max_depth <= 5`, so you can easily visualize them with amazing [dtreeviz](https://github.com/parrt/dtreeviz) to better understand your data.
 - The `mljar-supervised` is using simple linear regression and include its coefficients in the summary report, so you can check which features are used the most in the linear model.
-- It can compute Ensemble based on greedy algorithm from [Caruana paper](http://www.cs.cornell.edu/~alexn/papers/shotgun.icml04.revised.rev2.pdf).
-- It can stack models to build level 2 ensemble (available in `Compete` mode or after setting `stack_models` parameter).
 - It cares about explainability of models: for every algorithm, the feature importance is computed based on permutation.
 Additionally, for every algorithm the SHAP explanations are computed: feature importance, dependence plots, and decision plots (explanations can be switched off with `explain_level` parameter).
-- `mljar-supervised` creates markdown reports from AutoML training full of ML details and charts.
+- There is automatic documnetation for every ML experiment run with AutoML.
+The `mljar-supervised` creates markdown reports from AutoML training full of ML details, metrics and charts.
-- There is [Golden Features](https://supervised.mljar.com/features/golden_features/) algorithm available and [Features Selection](https://supervised.mljar.com/features/features_selection/) that can work with any ML algorithm.

 ## Available Modes :books: